SteeltoeOSS/Documentation/api/v3/stream/rabbitmq-binder.md

 **bindQueue**
 Whether to declare the queue and bind it to the destination exchange.
-Set it to `false` if you have set up your own infrastructure and have previously created and bound the queue.
+Set it to `False` if you have set up your own infrastructure and have previously created and bound the queue.
 Only applies if `requiredGroups` are provided and then only to those groups.

-  Default: `true`.
+  Default: `True`.

 **compress**
 Whether data should be compressed when sent.

-  Default: `false`.
+  Default: `False`.

 **confirmAckChannel**
-When `errorChannelEnabled` is true, a channel to which to send positive delivery acknowledgments (aka publisher confirms).
+When `errorChannelEnabled` is True, a channel to which to send positive delivery acknowledgments (aka publisher confirms).
 If the channel does not exist, a `DirectChannel` is registered with this name.
 The connection factory must be configured to enable publisher confirms.